 A Risk Management Plan must be developed for all renewable energy facilities.
-Modifications to Model Requirements must be in consultation with CFA.

 A Risk Management Plan is critical in informing fire risk management in the design and operation of facilities, particularly where infrastructure or operations pose additional hazards to the landscape, occupants and emergency responders.